 About the Brockton Symphony Orchestra

-For over 65 years, the Brockton Symphony Orchestra has provided live, professional-level symphonic concerts to the greater Brockton community; taught and inspired children about music; and encouraged participation of local musicians and students.
-Brockton Symphony actively strives to enhance music education by performing with choruses and orchestras from local schools.
-As its gift to the community, the Orchestra offers free Family Concerts.
-In addition, the annual Feinberg Youth Competition encourages and rewards gifted young instrumentalists.
+For over 68 years, the Brockton Symphony Orchestra has provided live, professional-level symphonic concerts to the greater Brockton community; taught and inspired children about music; and encouraged participation of local musicians and students.
+Brockton Symphony actively strives to enhance music education by performing with choruses and orchestras from local schools, and the annual Feinberg-Kelley Youth Competition encourages and rewards gifted young instrumentalists.

 The Brockton Symphony has accompanied renowned soloists including Midori, Gil Shaham, Shlomo Mintz, Grant Johannesen, Leonard Rose, Julius Baker, and Eugene List.
-Soloists from the Boston Symphony have included Joseph Silverstein, Jules Eskin, John Ferrillo, and Jacques Zoon.
+Soloists from the Boston Symphony have included Joseph Silverstein, Jules Eskin, John Ferrillo, Jacques Zoon, and Mike W. Roylance.